Baltimore Ravens Football

 Baltimore Ravens Tickets

-Come see the Baltimore Ravens play in the new state-of-the-art M&T Bank Stadium located at the south point of Camden Yards.
+Come see the Ravens play in the new state-of-the-art M&T Bank Stadium located at the south point of Camden Yards.
 Easily accessible from I-95, it has a splendid view of the Baltimore skyline, features the latest in video big screens in both end zones and is within walking distance of Baltimore's famous Inner Harbor.

-Group seating, stadium tours and ticket information can be obtained from the Baltimore Ravens' ticket office at 410-261-RAVE.
+Group seating, stadium tours and ticket information can be obtained from the Ravens' ticket office at 410-261-RAVE.
 Don't miss out on an opportunity to get in on the purple and black tradition during your next visit to Baltimore.

 From the Baltimore Browns to the Baltimore Ravens!

 In 1996, when Art Modell moved the Cleveland Browns to Baltimore, the city embraced NFL football once again and the Baltimore Ravens were born.
-Although the Browns' name remained in Cleveland, the players moved to Baltimore to become the Baltimore Ravens.
+Although the Browns' name remained in Cleveland, the players moved to Baltimore to become the Ravens.
 The 1996 Ravens touted talented players such as Earnest Byner and Vinny Testaverde as well as Coach Ted Marchibroda from the Baltimore Colts days.
 After struggling through two seasons, the Baltimore Ravens hired a new head coach, Brian Billick from the Minnesota Vikings offensive coaching staff.

 In 2001 the Baltimore Ravens defeated the New York Giants, 34-7 to win Super Bowl XXXV, with the Ravens' linebacker Ray Lewis named the Super Bowl MVP.